indigo423/udpgen/README.md

 * Netflow 5 flows
 * Netflow 9 flows

-The tool does not currently give fine grained control over the payload generation.
+The tool does not currently give fine-grained control over the payload generation.

 ## Building